 Parents who choose to transport students to and from school are asked to follow the signage in the parking lot for traffic flow and safety purposes.
-The building opens at 7:20 a.m. for students to enter, please do not drop off your child before 7:20 a.m.
-Students must report directly to their assigned areas until the bell rings and additional school areas become accessible.
+The building opens at 7:25 a.m. for students to enter, please do not drop off your child before 7:20 a.m.
 Loitering outside is not permissible.